kumikokiki/weather-app/README.md

 ```

 * Run the app
-  1.start rails server : rails s
+  - start rails server : rails s
-  2. type url <address>lvh.me:3000</address> in the browser
+  - type url <address>lvh.me:3000</address> in the browser
-  3. choose options from selects and click refresh button
+  - choose options from selects and click refresh button
-  4. you will see the weather details.
+  - you will see the weather details.

 Each time the weather is checked, the result will be saved to database.

 forecasts table save request location(city name), request created at time, current weather condition.
 weather table save the weather forecasts for future days on this checking.
 one forcast record has multiple(future days) weather records for forecast deatils.
-locations table record the  each time request location detail info: city, region, country
+locations table records the  each time request location detail info: city, region, country